bsmitty5000/bsmitty5000.github.io/_posts/2016-02-06-Stock-Market-Predictions-Using-Scrapy-and-SVMs.md

 comments: True
 category: ml
 ---

-I tried to predict the stock market.
-I failed miserably.
+#Getting data using Scrapy
+I used Scrapy to scrape data from Bloomberg archives.

+#Using Scikit Learn's SVM
+I used Scikit Learn's built-in SVM.